biomejs/biome/GOVERNANCE.md

 The reviewers will determine responses based on the information gathered and the potential consequences.
 It may include:

-- taking no further action
+- Taking no further action
-- issuing a reprimand (private or public)
+- Issuing a reprimand (private or public)
-- asking for an apology (private or public)
+- Asking for an apology (private or public)
-- permanent ban from the GitHub org and Discord server
+- Permanent ban from the GitHub org and Discord server
-- revoked contributor or moderator status
+- Revoked contributor or moderator status

 ## OpenCollective fund allocation